jackcann/empirical/README.md

 jupyter nbconvert --to html --execute project.ipynb
 ```

-Then you can open the html file in your browser using one of these commands, depending on your operating system:
+Then you can open the HTML file in your browser using one of these commands, depending on your operating system:
 ```
 open my_notebook.html      # macOS
 ```